github-changelog-generator/github-changelog-generator/README.md

 **Fully automated changelog generation** - This gem generates a change log file based on **tags**, **issues** and merged **pull requests** (and splits them into separate lists according to labels) from :octocat: GitHub Issue Tracker.

-Since now you don't have to fill your `CHANGELOG.md` manually: just run the script, relax and take a cup of :coffee: before your next release! :tada:
+Since you don't have to fill your `CHANGELOG.md` manually now: just run the script, relax and take a cup of :coffee: before your next release! :tada:

 >### *What’s the point of a change log?*
 To make it easier for users and contributors to see precisely what notable changes have been made between each release (or version) of the project.